Mieszko II Lambert: Deposition and division

 Bezprym probably made bloody persecutions against the followers of Mieszko II.
 At the time, power was exercised in the face of mutiny by the people, an event known as the "Pagan Reaction".
 Having degraded the structure of power, the Duke's authority collapsed, and he was forced to send the Polish regalia to the Emperor.
 After only one year of reign, Bezprym was murdered (1032), probably at the instigation of his brothers.

 After the death of Bezprym, the Polish throne remained vacant.
-Mieszko II was still imprisoned in Bohemia and Otto probably in Germany.
+Mieszko II was still imprisoned in Bohemia and Otto was probably in Germany.
 German sources report that the Emperor organized an expedition in order to invade Poland.
 It is unknown what happened after this, but certainly Mieszko II was released by Duke Oldřich and he could return to the country.
 After his recent opponent had regained power, the Emperor immediately reacted and began the preparations for the expedition against Poland.
 Mieszko II was not prepared for the confrontation, so he used his influence in the German court in order to resolve the conflict.

 On 7 July 1032, in Merseburg, a meeting took place between Conrad II and the surviving heirs of the Piast dynasty.
-Without alternatives, Mieszko II was forced to surrender the crown and agreed to the division of Poland between him and the other two competitors: his brother Otto and a certain Dytryk (Thiedric) —his cousin, grandson of Duke Mieszko I and his third wife, Oda von Haldensleben.
+Without alternatives, Mieszko II was forced to surrender the crown and agreed to the division of Poland between him and the other two competitors: his brother Otto and a certain Dytryk (Thiedric) — his cousin, grandson of Duke Mieszko I and his third wife, Oda von Haldensleben.
 Mieszko II probably received Lesser Poland and Masovia, Otto obtained Silesia, and Dytryk took Greater Poland.
 According to another hypothesis, Mieszko II received Greater Poland, and other neighborhoods were given to Otto and Dytryk.
 Although the distribution was uncertain, this division was short-lived: in 1033, Otto was killed by one of his own men, and Mieszko II took his domains.
 Shortly afterwards, he likely had Dytryk expelled and thus was able to reunite the whole country in his hands.
 Mieszko II regained full power, but he still had to fight against the nobility and his own subjects.
 In Poland, his renunciation of the crown was disregarded, and after 1032, he was still called king in the chronicles.